HEIC converter

 Apple's default iPhone photo format — efficient, but poorly supported outside the Apple ecosystem.
 Convertmaxxing converts HEIC files into other formats (creating HEIC isn't supported).

-Drop your HEIC files here — or
+Toss your HEIC files in here

 About HEIC/HEIF (High Efficiency Image Format)